Samuel-BlankAmber/linkedin-games-ai/README.md

 The game can be expressed as a set of constraints, which Z3 Theorem Prover can be used to solve.

+### Queens

+The game can be expressed as a set of constraints, which Z3 Theorem Prover can be used to solve.

 ## TODO

 - The Tango solver assumes constraint divs use `lotka-cell-edge--right` which may not always be true